 I recently started using Bloom lead generation plugin developed by Elegant Themes, and I wanted to show my users a popup optin form as soon as someone clicks on a button anywhere on my blog.

-After a couple of hours of hit and trial, I finally made it and you can see the popup in action live by either clicking the button below or on the homepage.
+After a couple of hours of hit and trial, I finally made it, and you can see the popup in action live by either clicking the button below or on the homepage.

-I search the internet and none of the articles were accurate and to the point, like its all written for developers.
-So, I thought to make a tutorial on this that’s easy to understand and quite beginner friendly.
+I search the internet, and none of the articles were accurate and to the point, like its all written for developers.
+So, I thought to make a tutorial on this that’s easy to understand and quite beginner-friendly.
 Following this tutorial, you can easily display any popup you make using the Bloom plugin when a button is clicked anywhere throughout your WordPress blog with any theme.

 Most of the posts online will tell you to install Divi builder for this one simple task.
-However, through this post, you’ll learn that this is possible with virtually any WordPress theme you have, You don’t even need to have a page builder plugin. seriously.
+However, through this post, you’ll learn that this is possible with virtually any WordPress theme you have, you don’t even need to have a page builder plugin.
+Seriously.

 Let’s start by creating a popup optin form (if you already have a popup optin form, click on the select trigger section)

-Step 1 Create Optin Form (Popup Type)
+Step 1.
+Create an Optin Form (Popup Type)

 Firstly, go to your Bloom dashboard and click on new optin button.

 Then select the popup type from the optin type menu.
-You can also select fly-in type as it supports the button trigger.
+You can also select the fly-in type as it supports the button trigger.